Sid Lee boosts efficiency and powers creativity with Slack

 #finest_dogs_of_lee and

-#sid-fami-lee, where fellow parents swap time-management tips, fun activities and stories about working from home while taking care of family members.
-‘As an organisation, we got to discover what our employees are interested in and what matters to them,’ Aubin says.
-‘These channels provide solidarity and comfort, as well as a ton of fun and creativity for the team.’
+#sid-fami-lee, where fellow parents swap time management tips, fun activities, and stories about working from home while taking care of family members.
+“As an organization, we got to discover what our employees are interested in and what matters to them,” Aubin says.
+“These channels provide solidarity and comfort, as well as a ton of fun and creativity for the team.”

-‘It’s essential for us to foster creativity among our teams and Slack certainly helps when it comes to recognising, supporting and engaging with our people across the globe.’
+“It’s essential for us to foster creativity among our teams and Slack certainly helps when it comes to recognizing, supporting and engaging with our people across the globe.”

-‘Developing clear messages is one thing, but we need to know if it resonates with our people,’ Aubin says.
-‘So we’re focusing a lot on how to optimise Slack for internal comms by measuring sentiment and engagement by team members.’
+“Developing clear messages is one thing, but we need to know if it resonates with our people,” Aubin says.
+“So we’re focusing a lot on how to optimize Slack for internal comms by measuring sentiment and engagement by team members.”
 For the internal communication team, a light-hearted key performance indicator tracks the number of emoji they get under each post.

 To stay connected, keep employees informed and share company news, Sid Lee’s leadership holds an all-staff call through the Zoom app for Slack.
-They then follow up with additional messages in the
+They then follow up with additional message in the

 #_news_glb channel.